Jennifer Lynn Lathem

 Students are individuals, they differ from one another, and, therefore, learn best from various different methods.
 It is very important that I use a variety of instructional material, teaching methods (including active and collaborative learning) and assessments (including the practice of the retrieval process) to reach my students’ diverse learning needs.
 This variety also helps to keep the students’ attention during class time.
 I create an open and relaxed learning environment in my classroom, both face-to-face and virtual, as I feel that both are important to a student’s success.
-Students are encouraged to stop me to ask questions or to make comments, relating to the subject matter, at any time, and small breakout group discussions are also incorporated within both face-to-face and virtual class meetings.
+Students are encouraged to stop me to ask questions or to make comments at any time, and small breakout group discussions are also incorporated within both face-to-face and virtual class meetings.
 These teaching techniques allow students to feel more comfortable and open to learning.
 In my classes, students participate in multiple collaborative assignments, which helps to create a fun and safe learning environment as well.
 Students in my classes become comfortable with me and with one another which makes it easier to become comfortable with the content.

-I am personally interested in the success of each student, so I strive to be as available as possible.
+I am personally interested in the success of each student, and I strive to be as available as possible.
 I am always willing to make time to meet with my students outside of class, both in-person and virtually.
 I genuinely care about them, and I want them to know it, see it, and feel it.
 When students recognize my willingness to help them, whether it just be a listening ear or sincere thoughtful feedback, they may feel more comfortable and dedicated to the course.
 I recognize that students’ schedules are often very different from my own, so I reply to student emails/messages outside of “normal” working hours including on nights and weekends.
 I feel that a good rapport with my students provides for a more successful learning environment.
 Students and their needs are a priority to me.